 How Do I Clean My Cast-Iron Skillet?

-When you clean your skillet, never use soap because it can strip the pan's seasoning (ditto a cycle in the dishwasher or using a steel-wool scrubber).
-Instead, scrub your cast iron with a stiff brush and hot water, then wipe dry with a towel or set the pan over low heat until completely dry.
+When you clean your skillet, never use dish soap because it can strip the pan's seasoning (ditto a cycle in the dishwasher or using a steel-wool scrubber).
+Instead, scrub your cast iron with a stiff brush and hot water, then wipe dry with a towel or set the pan over medium-low heat until completely dry.